rice9797/ws4channels/README.md

 # Latest Update

+Merged pull request from @jacroe to try to solve some users having issues with white bars.
+I never experienced these white bars on the sides.
+Use the "latest" tag to try this version out and please let me know if you have issues.
+Hopefully his changes correct it for users with the issue.
+I have not tested this version as of yet.

 Reverted back to original amd64 only image due to bugs from merged jasongdove.
 Use image below instead of Latest tag.

 Merged pull request from @jasongdove to attempt hardware acceleration.
 His instructions are as follows: